The Xentara Web Service v2.0

 User Manual

-Each endpoint is connected to a Xentara data point or a Xentara I/O point.
-The endpoint will be read only, read/write, or write-only, depending on the readability and writability of the underlying Xentara object.
+Each endpoint is connected to a Xentara data point.
+The endpoint will be read only, read/write, or write-only, depending on the readability and writability of the underlying data point.

-If the Authorization is missing, or if it is incorrect, the Xentara Web Service will return a 401 Unauthorized response that includes a WWW-Authenticate header, as described in 3.
-The WWW-Authenticate Response Header Field of RFC 6750.
+If the Authorization header is missing, or if it does not provide any valid credentials, the Xentara web service will return a 401 Unauthorized response that includes a “WWW-Authenticate” header, as described in section 4.1. of RFC 7235.

-If the Authorization is recognized, but the token does not have sufficient access privileged to read or write an endpoint, the Xentara Web Service will return a 403 Forbidden response.
+If the Authorization is recognized, but the provided authorization does not have sufficient privileges to read or write the requested endpoint, the Xentara web service will return a 403 Forbidden response.

 An endpoint in Xentara is read using HTTP GET requests.
 The body of the request is ignored.

-If the data point was successfully read, the Xentara Web Service will reply with a 200 OK response containing the current value, the quality of the value.
-Depending on configuration, the response may also contain other attributes of the value.
+If the data point was successfully read, the Xentara web service will reply with a 200 OK response containing the current value, the quality of the value.
+Depending on the server configuration, the response may also contain other attributes of the value.

 The body of the response will be formatted as a JSON object in compact form.
 Each member of the Object contains the value of one attribute, where the member name is simply the name of the attribute.
 A response containing the value and quality of a data point might look as follows, for example: